apnadkarni/blt/doc/combomenu.rst

   **active**
     The item that that is currently active.
-Typically this is the one that the pointer is over.
+Typically this is the item that the pointer is currently over.

   **end**
     The last item in the menu.